bterwijn/memory_graph/README.md

 ## Configuration ##
 Different aspects of memory_graph can be configured.
-The default configuration is reset by importing 'mg.config_default'.
+The default configuration is reset by importing 'memory_graph.config_default'.

 - ***mg.config.max_number_nodes*** : int
   - The maxium number of Nodes shown in the graph.
 When the graph gets too big set this to a smaller number.
 A `★` symbol indictes where the graph is cut short.